shuque/resolve/README.md

   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

-DNSSEC validation is not fully complete yet.
-Full chain authentication of positive answers is implemented, as is authentication of NODATA responses.
+DNSSEC validation is substantially implemented, but not complete yet.
+Full chain authentication of positive answers is implemented, as is authentication of NODATA responses, and NXDOMAIN responses for NSEC zones.
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
-The main
-todo items are: complete Authenticated Denial of Existence support (i.e.
-NXDOMAIN, Wildcard no-closer-match proof, and proof of insecure referral), and support for algorithm 16 (ED448).
+The remaining work is to complete Authenticated Denial of Existence support (i.e. NXDOMAIN for NSEC3, Wildcard no-closer-match proof, and proof of insecure referral), and support for algorithm 16 (ED448).

 If you need to use a version without DNSSEC, because you haven't or don't